 With the sophisticated digital channels and marketing tools available today, it is possible to reach prospects that you could never have reached before unless you had an astronomical budget.

 Popular digital channels like Facebook, Google and YouTube all have advertising tools that allow you to present your brand in front of a highly specific target audience.
-This targeting feature maximizes your marketing spending and ensures you are reaching out to prospects who are likely to be interested in your brand.
+This targeting feature maximises your marketing spending and ensures you are reaching out to prospects who are likely to be interested in your brand.

 The Internet also means you can reach prospects in any part of the world, even if you are not geographically close to them.